 Professional liability insurance is not provided by the CSU system for students engaged in field based activities.
-Such coverage is available for students to consider and purchase from a variety of insurance sources.
+Such coverage is available for students to consider and purchase from a variety of insurance sources: Teacher Education 362, "Fieldwork in Community Settings."

-- 9. Demonstrated knowledge of computer hardware, software, and applications to educational/classroom use (computer literacy): Educational Technology 470. - 10.
+- Language proficiency candidates need to meet the language requirement of their credential. - 10.
 Personal Narrative.
-The narrative should address the following items: - The candidate's personal background and experience working with children in multicultural settings; - The candidate's other experiences personally considered important in the teacher preparation process; - c.
-The candidate's interest in and motivation for a teaching career in a multicultural setting and: - d.
+The narrative should address the following items: - The candidate's personal background and experience working with children in multicultural settings; - b.
+The candidate's other experiences personally considered important in the teacher preparation process; - The candidate's interest in and motivation for a teaching career in a multicultural setting and; - d.
 Any abilities, knowledge, skills, or experience that will enhance the candidate's effectiveness as a teacher (e.g., ability to speak another language, use technologies, or experience working with individuals with disabilities or special needs).